-- Arrive at work on time - Dress Appropriately for the job/environment - Stay focused on your job - Avoid confrontations with co-workers or customers - If you have a disability, decide if you should share this information and plan how you will share this information.
+- Arrive at work on time - Dress Appropriately for the job/environment - Stay focused on your job - Avoid confrontations with co-workers or customers - Advocate for yourself!
+Ask your supervisor about Workplace Accommodations - If you have a disability, decide if and how you should share this information.
 (Disclosing a disability)